alerta/alerta-docs/_build/html/_sources/integrations.txt

 Core
 ~~~~

-There are a few core integrations which have been developed to showcase how easy it is to quickly get alerts or events from other tools into Alerta.
+There are a few core integrations which have been developed to showcase how easy it is to get alerts or events from other tools into Alerta.
 They are:

-* `Nagios Event Broker`_ - host and service check with alert suppression during downtime
+* `Nagios Event Broker`_ - forward host and service check with alert suppression during downtime
-* `Zabbix Alert Script`_ - ???
+* `Zabbix Alert Script`_ - forward problems, acknowledged and OK events
 * `Sensu Plugin`_ - ???
 * `Riemann Plugin`_ - generate alerts from thresholds defined against metric streams
 * `Kibana Logging`_ - log alerts to Elasticsearch for historical visualisation of alert trends